Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/goal_joint_problem_solving/pre_comp_shared.md

 type: multipleChoice
 ---

-## Are we asking your partner to set the same goal?
+## Are we asking your partner to adopt the same goal?

 ---